By DAVID WARREN

 However, Bland posted a video to her Facebook page in March, saying she was suffering from "a little bit of depression as well as PTSD," or post-traumatic stress disorder.
 At least one friend has said she was just venting after a bad day.

-In suburban Chicago, Bland's relatives held a news conference to discuss video of the arrest taken from the officer's dashcam, which shows him drawing a stun gun and threatening Bland when she refuses to follow his orders.
+A video of her arrest taken from the officer's dashcam shows state trooper Brian Encinia drawing a stun gun and threatening Bland when she refuses to follow his orders.

 The roadside encounter swiftly escalated into a shouting confrontation, with the officer holding the weapon and warning Bland, "I will light you up," for not getting out of her vehicle.

-Further refusals to get out bring a threat from the trooper to drag her out.
+Further refusals to get out led the trooper to threaten to drag her out.
 He then pulls out a stun gun and makes the threat about lighting Bland up.

-Still off camera, Bland can be heard protesting her arrest, repeatedly using expletives and calling the officer a "pussy."
+Bland can be heard protesting her arrest, repeatedly using expletives and insulting the officer.
 She screams that he's about to break her wrists and complains that he knocked her head into the ground.

 Copyright 2015 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.